JackFeen/JackFeen.github.io/README.md

 ## Work Experience
 **Lennox International**  (_Summer 2024_)
-_eCommerce Merchandising Intern_
+_eCommerce Analyst Intern_
 -	Enhanced data integrity for 10,000+ products across company platforms by pinpointing critical errors in the SAP Datahub, ensuring accurate synchronization of material status between SAP ECC and SAP Hybris
 -	Implemented a streamlined system for clearance center updates, resolving key errors and increasing process efficiency by over 300% by leveraging optimized data sources and designing an efficient Excel template
 -	Established an Amazon Brand Registry account, which removed 10+ counterfeit product listings by authenticating Lennox trademarks with Amazon and registering our authorized resellers under our Brand Registry for 3rd party monitoring

 **Bocal Majority**  (_Fall 2022 - Spring 2024_)
 _Merchandising Coordinator_